ShivenPatel19/NMSLite/README.md

 ### Configuration File

-All configuration is loaded from `application.conf` in the application root directory.
+All configuration is loaded from `src/main/resources/application.conf`.
 The application uses HOCON format for configuration.

 | Setting | Default | Description |
 |---------|---------|-------------|